 Even if you direct them to this verse in the NWT while the rendering of the verse reads a little differently you’ll still see that John is calling Jesus Christ the only true God and knowing Him is eternal life.
 Who else can give eternal life but God Himself?!

-I hope this was helpful and encourage you to reach out to these people who are lost in cults, they have been lead astray and are in danger of being lost in hell for all eternity.
+I hope this was helpful and encourage you to reach out to these people who are lost in cults, they have been led astray and are in danger of being lost in hell for all eternity.
 We have to approach these people in the love of Christ while still being rooted and grounded in the truth.
-If you bring these verses to a Jehovah Witness press the question “is Jesus Christ the true God or a false “god”?”
-Because we know their’s only one God, therefore, any “additional gods” would be false and I don’t think they’re prepared to claim such a blasphemous statement.
+If you bring these verses to a Jehovah’s Witness press the question “is Jesus Christ the true God or a false “god”?”
+Because we know there’s only one God, therefore, any “additional gods” would be false and I don’t think they’re prepared to claim such a blasphemous statement.
 If they say Jesus is “god-like” just ask again is Jesus the true God or false “god”?

 They won’t have a straight answer and will try to divert your attention to other scriptures to avoid answering this question.